-Suvorexant drug may offer new approach to treating insomniaNovember 28th, 2012 in Neuroscience /
+Suvorexant drug may offer new approach to treating insomniaNovember 28, 2012 in Medicine & Health / Neuroscience

 A new drug may bring help for people with insomnia, according to a study published in the November 28, 2012, online issue of Neurology, the medical journal of the American Academy of Neurology.